exbert/todo-app-deepdive/README.md

     - By default when docker is installed and docker compose brings the app up there is no problem.
 But when the VM rebooted even you can access the machine docker service is not running.
 So after installing the docker , its service should be set autostart on rebooo using systemctl.

 ### **Conclusion** <a name="conclusion"></a>

+---

+In this challenge I have used Ansible to manage VM which is running a containerized application using Docker-Compose.
+In a brief, Ansible server takes the written playbook, connects to Azure and creates the defined VM instance.
+Later takes the application from the Github and builds it using Docker-Compose and brings up the application.